miptleha/miptleha-http/README.md

 # miptleha-http

 Command-line http server for static content.
+Built with pure Node.js without the use third party modules (all code in small [script](miptleha-http.js)).

 ## Install
-globally, to run from the command line:
+globally to run from the command line:

 `npm install -g miptleha-http`

-or locally, to test Node.js application:
+or locally:

 `npm install --save miptleha-http`